alexkrnnk/clothing-store-backend-demo/README.md

 # Sport Styles

-Welcome to the Sport Styles project repository!
-This is a web application dedicated to a clothes shop for sporting apparel and accessories.
-The project is structured into two main directories: `frontend` (a React application) and `backend` (a Node.js + Express server).
+Welcome to the repository of the Sport Styles project!
+This is a backend web application dedicated to a sportswear and accessories store.
+The basis of the project is `backend` (server on Node.js + Express).

 ## Features

-- **React Frontend**: Modern and responsive UI for showcasing sports clothing and accessories.
 - **Node.js Backend**: Robust server-side handling with Express framework.
 - **JWT Authentication**: Secure login and authentication for users.
-- **SEO Ready**: SEO optimizations for better search engine rankings.
 - **MySQL Database**: Reliable database management for storing user and product data.

 ## Prerequisites